eirworks/buddi/readme.md

-# BUDI
+# BUDDI

-Budi is a laravel based simple knowledge base with support ticket and status page.
+Buddi is a laravel based simple knowledge base with support ticket and status page.

 ## Features